Murder of Iana Kasian

-On 26 May 2016, Iana Kasian was found dead in the apartment that she had shared with her fiancé in West Hollywood.
-Blake Leibel, her fiancé, was convicted of first-degree murder, torture and aggravated mayhem on 20 June 2018.
-On 26 June 2018, he was sentenced to life in prison without parole.
+On May 26, 2016, Ukrainian Iana Kasian was found dead in the apartment that she had shared with her fiancé in West Hollywood.
+Blake Leibel, her fiancé, was convicted of first-degree murder, torture and aggravated mayhem on June 20, 2018.
+On June 26, 2018, he was sentenced to life in prison without parole.

 Background

-Blake Leibel (born May 8, 1981) is a former Canadian comic book creator and graphic novelist residing in Los Angeles.
+Blake Leibel (born May 8, 1981) is a Canadian former comic book creator and graphic novelist residing in Los Angeles.
 Leibel was born to two notable Canadian families.
-His father, Lorne Leibel, is of Jewish descent and is a prominent Toronto real estate mogul and Canadian Motorsport Hall of Fame inductee.
-Additionally, his father sailed for Canada in the 1976 Summer Olympics.
-His mother was Alros Products heiress Eleanor Chitel Leibel, whose father, Paul Chitel, held several patents.
+His father, Lorne Leibel, is a prominent Toronto real estate mogul and Canadian Motorsport Hall of Fame inductee.
+His mother was Alros Products heiress Eleanor Chitel Leibel.
 Leibel has a brother named Cody.

 In 2010, Archaia published Leibel's graphic novel Syndrome, which was a joint venture with Leibel's company Fantasy Prone.
 The story revolved around a sadistic doctor and a serial killer he was studying.
-In the graphic novel, a serial killer murders a man by "by slitting his throat and hanging him by his ankles so he bled out."
+In the graphic novel, a serial killer murders a man "by slitting his throat and hanging him by his ankles so he bled out".
 Leibel described the novel: "Syndrome is a story about obsession, on a number of levels, as experienced by four characters who all come from different worlds and yet find themselves embroiled in this giant, impeccably simulated environment...
 It's the ultimate 'backstage' story, in that sense."

 Iana Kasian (Cyrillic: Яна Касьян; 27 January 1986 – 26 May 2016) was born in Kyiv, where she had studied law and worked as a prosecutor at the Ukrainian tax service.

 In 2014, she immigrated to the United States and worked as a model in California.
 After suddenly breaking up with his wife Amanda Braun in 2015, Leibel became engaged to Kasian.
 On 3 May 2016, Kasian gave birth to their daughter Diana.